Deciding Your Future: The Great Academia vs. Industry Debate

 Opportunities Beyond Traditional Industry and Academia

-Deciding what to do after your Ph.D. can feel overwhelming, but there are some exciting alternatives beyond just academia or industry.
+Deciding what to do after your Ph.D. or Masters can feel overwhelming, but there are some exciting alternatives beyond just academia or industry.

 If you have an entrepreneurial spirit, starting a business based on your research could be incredibly rewarding.
 You’ll not only have the chance to see your innovative ideas come to life as real-world products, but there’s also potential for significant financial success.